shinehome888-commits/ShineGPT/README.md

 # SHINEGPT

-A free, offline-first AI tutor for youth in ALKEBULAN {AFRICA} and underserved communities.
+A free, low data - first AI tutor for youth in ALKEBULAN {AFRICA} and underserved communities.
 Built with care.
 Built for the 4th Industrial Revolution (4IR).
 low internet?
 No problem.

-## 🌟 What Is SHINEGPT?
+## 🌟 What Is ShineGPT?

 ShineGPT is a lightweight, educational app that teaches:
 - Artificial Intelligence (AI)